 “The majority of Americans are deficient in Vitamin D, which is an important vitamin for everything from your immune system to the strength of your bones and muscles.
 If you work indoors and don’t spend an obviously significant amount of time in the sun every day or two, you are almost certainly deficient.”

 The habit of working out should be made a high priority.
-This habit helps us increase longevity, get better sleep, improve our body composition, self-esteem, and increase our physical abilities.
+This habit increases longevity, improves our body composition, self-esteem, and physical abilities.

 By expansion habits, the author means, “habits that help increase the quality of input we take in, and use that input as constructively as possible.”